Ronak-malpani/Ronak-malpani/README.md

 <br>

 # 💫 About Me:
-A dedicated Final-Year Computer Science Student actively transitioning into a Full-Stack Software Engineering role. <br>I am driven by the philosophy of #learninginpublic, turning complex problems into clean, functional code.<br><br>   Education: Currently completing my B.Tech in Computer Science at MIT-WPU.    <br>   Role Focus: Engineering scalable, end-to-end applications with a strong emphasis on user experience and performance.<br>   Mindset: Committed to continuous skill acquisition, leveraging hands-on projects to master the latest web standards.<br>   Value: Combining core DSA skills with modern web technologies to build robust and efficient solutions.<br><br>💻 Tech Stack:<br>     Frontend: React.js, JavaScript (ES6+), HTML5, CSS3<br>     Backend/LogicNode.js, Java, C++, RESTful APIs<br>     Core CS: Data Structures & Algorithms (DSA), Problem Solving<br>     Ecosystem: MERN Stack, Git/GitHub, VS Code<br><br> Currently, I am actively looking for  Internships and Entry-Level Software-Developer roles where I can apply my foundation and gain mentorship on production-ready systems.<br><br>Let's connect t and collaborate together!
+A dedicated Final-Year Computer Science Student actively transitioning into a Full-Stack Software Engineering role. <br>I am driven by the philosophy of #learninginpublic, turning complex problems into clean, functional code.<br><br>   Education: Currently completing my B.Tech in Computer Science at MIT-WPU.    <br>   Role Focus: Engineering scalable, end-to-end applications with a strong emphasis on user experience and performance.<br>   Mindset: Committed to continuous skill acquisition, leveraging hands-on projects to master the latest web standards.<br>   Value: Combining core DSA skills with modern web technologies to build robust and efficient solutions.<br> Currently, I am actively looking for  Internships and Entry-Level Software-Developer roles where I can apply my foundation and gain mentorship on production-ready systems.<br><br>Let's connect t and collaborate together!

 ## 🌐 Socials: